 Many clients report that they felt o.k. and/or felt only minor pain immediately after the accident but that the pain became increasing worse in the

 hours and/or days following the accident.
-Unless you are 100% certain you have no injuries then you should seek medical attention at your local
+Unless you are 100% certain you have no injuries then you should seek medical attention at your local emergency room

-emergency room or by seeing your family doctor as soon as possible.
+can be sustained in automobile accidents.
 In some instances, injury to the spinal cord or from even a minor concussion is

 not readily apparent after an accident but can cause serious pain and problems if left undiagnosed or untreated.